How Much Does a Gutter Guard Cost to Install?

-Cleaning out the gutters may be something many homeowners can do, but they may prefer to avoid it if there’s another option.
+Cleaning out the gutters may be something many homeowners can do with the help of one of the best gutter cleaners, but they may prefer to avoid it if there’s another option.
 And while it’s easy and pretty inexpensive to hire someone else to do the work, the guards will pay for themselves after just a year or two of skipping that expense.
-For those with complicated roof lines or tough-to-access gutters, the onetime cost of installing guards may actually remove a significant cost from the annual budget, as paying for maintenance on those gutters isn’t cheap.
+For those with complicated roof lines or tough-to-access gutters, the one-time cost of installing guards may actually remove a significant cost from the annual budget, as paying for maintenance on those gutters isn’t cheap.
 While most gutter guards do need an occasional cleanout or rinse, maintaining them is far easier than maintaining open gutters.

 Gutter Guard Installation: DIY vs. Hiring a Professional

 Some types of guards, such as micro-mesh, surface tension, and some metal screen options, are not DIY-friendly, because the installation requires experience and specialized skills or tools.
 Even guards that can be self-installed require tools that most homeowners don’t already own.
 There may be a pair of tin snips in the shed, but for some types of guard, a grinder and saw with metal-cutting blades are necessary.
-For gutters above the first story, an extension ladder or lift rental may be required (along with time necessary to read the instructions), and the purchase or rental of safety equipment is also essential.
-All of these expenses may offset the $9 per linear foot homeowners will save in doing the job themselves rather than hiring a professional.
+For gutters above the first story, an extension ladder or lift rental may be required, and the purchase or rental of safety equipment is also essential.
+All of these expenses may offset the money homeowners will save in doing the job themselves rather than hiring a professional.

 Finally, it is worth noting that installing gutter guards improperly may void the warranty on existing gutters and the roof.
 That’s an expensive risk to take, especially with a newer roof.
-Professionals should be insured against any errors they make during installation or damage that is caused, which takes the pressure off the homeowner.
+Professionals will need to be insured against any errors they make during installation or damage that is caused, which takes the pressure off the homeowner.

 How to Save Money on Gutter Guard Cost